ssol7055/HandS_SoftwareChallenge/README.md

 - Battery
 	- The robot has a battery capacity of 3000.
 The battery can be charged  up to 3 times at the charger.
 The battery is charged instantly.

+- Sight
+	- Initially, the map information (location of obstacle, amount of dust, etc.) is hidden.
+At this point, all the robot can see is the 3 by 3 square around it.
+	- Each time the robot changes its position, it acquires additional information about the 3 by 3 square around it.
+	- If the robot has never seen a particular grid yet, the required energy of that grid is "None".

 - Modes
 	- At each turn, the robot can choose among these 4 modes.